Analysts: Oil prices will likely remain close to $80 per barrel in 2024

 Also, the analysts interviewed said that geopolitical risks will keep oil prices volatile in the coming months.

-Military clashes between Israel and Hamas have raised concerns that a wider conflict could affect supplies from the Middle East, the world’s largest oil-producing region.
+Military clashes between Israel and Hamas have raised concerns that a wider conflict might affect supplies from the Middle East, the world’s largest oil-producing region.
 The latest attacks on ships in the Red Sea have caused fears of disruption to transport.

 1704119574